Robot Food- Delivery App

 when they are on campus and need food to be on time and NOW.

 They get frustrated when their delivery robot doesn’t take the most efficient route.

-Pat values environmental sustainability and their community a lot and prefers spending their money on organizations that share those values in their words and actions.
+Pat values environmental sustainability and community, and prefers spending their money on organizations that share those values in their words and actions.

 For usability testing, each stage was tested by 10 different individual users.